 Monica S. Simorangkir

 Willyam Thums received his B.A. in Portuguese and English Language and Literatures from the Faculdade Porto-Alegrense (2009) in Brazil.
 During the academic year of 2012-13, he taught Portuguese, and Brazilian Literature and Culture at Michigan State University, where he was a visiting Fulbright Scholar.
-He also holds a M.A. in Brazilian Literature and Cultural Studies from the University of New Mexico (2015).
-His primary research interests deal with violence, historical trauma, and nostalgia in contemporary Brazilian and Mozambican narratives.
+He holds a M.A. in Brazilian Literature and Cultural Studies from the University of New Mexico (2015), and a M.S. in Spanish from Georgetown University (2017).
+On campus, he is one of the Celpe-Bras certified examiners, as well as the Portuguese proficiency language examiner for the Department.
+His primary research interests deal with violence, historical trauma, and hunger in Latin American narratives and Cinema.
 Italian is his new language.
 French next.
-During his free time, Will enjoys swimming, painting, and writing short stories.
+During his free time, Willyam enjoys swimming, painting, and writing short stories.

 Will Travers is a Massachusetts native with a BA from the University of Michigan.